soutsios/pos-tagger-cnn/README.md

 1. Reproducibility reasons -->> seed the numpy generator before every Keras Layer.
 2. Exact accuracy estimation -->> exclude predictions for –PAD- character.
 To accomplish this, we use function *accuracy_masked_class(to_ignore=0)* as a new accuracy metric and *mask* variable in our *y2label(zipped, mask=0)* where from the flatted label sequence, –PAD- character is excluded.

+## CNNs and Tranformer Models
+**Convolutional Neural Networks** (**CNNs**), were designed to map image data to an output variable.
+The CNN input is traditionally two-dimensional, but can also be changed to be one-dimensional, allowing it to develop an internal representation of a one-dimensional sequence, as is the case for NLP tasks.
+Two of the most compelling reasons to use CNNs are speed, and context.
+As RNNs operate sequentially, the output for the second input depends on the first one and so we can’t parallelize an RNN.
+CNNs have no such problem, each “patch” a convolutional kernel operates on is independent of the other, meaning that we can go over the entire input layer **concurrently**.
+We have to stack convolutions into deep layers in order to view the entire input and each of those layers is calculated sequentially.
+But the calculations at each layer happen concurrently and each individual computation is small (compared to an RNN) such that in practice we get a big speed up!

+Following a different approach from feature-based learning, **Transfer learning** - pre-training a neural network model on a known task, and then performing fine-tuning - using the trained neural network as the basis of a new purpose-specific model, was firstly known in the field of computer vision but can be also useful in many natural language tasks.
+A new simple network architecture, the **Transformer**, based solely on attention mechanisms, dispensing with recurrence and convolutions entirely was proposed by paper
+<a href="https://arxiv.org/pdf/1706.03762.pdf">“Attention Is All You Need”</a>.
+BERT makes use of Transformer, to learn contextual representations of words (or sub-words) which can then be fine-tuned with just one additional output layer to create state-of-the-art models for a wide range of NLP tasks.

 ## Implemented Models
 So in this work we experiment with five CNN and Transformer based models that are gradually progressing to the toughest (1-5) as follows:
 1. A 2-layer CNN with pre-trained word embeddings.